Concordium/Concordium-Free-Open-Grants-Program/README.md

 * Dr. Thomas Dinsdale-Young – Concordium Senior Researcher

 ## Project ideas ( RFP - Request for Proposal )
-An non-exhaustive overview of ideas and broad project ideas ( RFPs) we would potentially be interested in funding can be found [here](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/rfps/RFP-Alpha-Centuari.md).
+A non-exhaustive overview of project ideas ( RFPs) Concordium would potentially be interested in funding can be found [here](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/rfps/RFP-Alpha-Centuari.md).
-Soon a complete list of accepted applications will be available too.
+A complete list of accepted applications will also be available.

 Applications represent concrete and deployable ideas for projects that we aim to see running on top of Concordium.
-Teams are encouraged to apply even if another team has already applied to implement a certain project, we invite you to proceed anyway if you are interested.
+Teams are encouraged to apply even if another group has submitted a proposal for a particular project.
+We invite you to proceed anyway if you are interested.

-Last but not least, you don’t need to start your project from scratch to be able to apply for a grant.
-Some teams working on other chains are willing to port their existing projects to Concordium, where the relevant licenses allow of course.
-Some of these teams are interested in contributing to an existing open-source reject.
-In this case, you should check in advance that the maintainers of the project are willing to onboard you.
+Last but not least, you don't need to start your project from scratch to apply for a Grant.
+Teams working on other Blockchains willing to port their existing projects to Concordium, where the relevant licenses allow are welcome to apply for a grant.
+Teams interested in contributing to an existing open-source project building on Concordium should check in advance that the project's maintainers are willing to onboard you.

 ## Public Application
-We recommend checking out the technical grant [template](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/Grant_Proposal_Technical_Template.md).
-It gives an indication of what a good roadmap should look like, plus it outlines the criteria of what we look for in an application.
+We recommend checking out the Technical Grant [template](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/Grant_Proposal_Technical_Template.md).
+It gives an indication of what a good roadmap looks like, plus it outlines the criteria of what we look for in an application.

 Fully or partially public applications should be made via a pull request to this repo by following the steps below:
 * [Fork](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/fork) this repository.
 * In the newly created fork, create a copy of the technical grant template.([`grants/Grant_Proposal_Technical_Template.md`](grants/Grant_Proposal_Technical_Template.md))If you're using the GitHub web interface, you will need to create a new file and copy the [contents](https://raw.githubusercontent.com/Concordium/Concordium-Free-Open-Grants-Program/master/grants/Grant_Proposal_Technical_Template.md) of the template inside the new one.
 Make sure you **do not modify the template file directly**.
 Name the new file after your project: `project_name.md`.
 * Most applications should go into the speculative sub-folder. [`speculative`](grants/speculative)
-* In the few cases where the application is a response to a specific RFP then the application should go into the rfps sub-folder.[`rfp-responses`](grants/rfp-responses) folder.
+* In the few cases where the application responds to a specific RFP, the application should go into the RFP's sub-folder.[`rfp-responses`](grants/rfp-responses)
 * Label the file as "project_name.md".
 * Fill out the template with the details of your project.
 * Once you have completed the application, click on "create new pull request".
 The pull request should only contain _one new file_—the Markdown file you created from the template.
-* The body of the pull request will show a [template](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/.github/PULL_REQUEST_TEMPLATE.md) that requests an abstract of the project and the completion of a checklist.
+* The pull request body will show a [template](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/.github/PULL_REQUEST_TEMPLATE.md) that requests an abstract of the project and the completion of a checklist.

 Please complete as appropriate and take care to include all necessary information.
 You can tick the items in the checklist once the PR has been created.

 ## Private Application
-Privacy is all for Concordium and we understand that some of you would prefer to keep their work private.
+Privacy is at the core of Concordium ethos and we understand that some of you would prefer to keep yout work private.
 For this purpose, we have a parallel process in place.
-All what you have to do is to fill this [form](https://docs.google.com/forms/d/149AsWh5aDa7EkepK5dEp-2P65c5NqXjJb1UlJoEI9_I/edit) and we will get back to you within 7 working days.
+All you have to do is fill this [form](https://docs.google.com/forms/d/149AsWh5aDa7EkepK5dEp-2P65c5NqXjJb1UlJoEI9_I/edit), and we will get back to you within 7 working days.

 ## Review
 The Committee will review the applications received, determine if more information is required, and potentially schedule a call with the team.
-Third party experts may also assist in the review of applications.
+Third-party experts may also assist in the review of applications.

 ## Decision
 The Committee will notify the applicants of whether their proposal has been accepted or not.
-If an application is accepted, further communication will be required to determine some specific details around timelines and payment schedules.
+If an application is accepted, further communication will be required to determine specific details around timelines and payment schedules.

 ## Follow-up
-Once progress has started, the Committee and the relevant teams will have follow-up conversations to see how the project is progressing.
+Once the project has started, the Committee and the relevant teams will have follow-up conversations to see how the project continues to progresses.
-A weekly meeting at least will be mandatory for each granted team.
+A weekly meeting will be mandatory for each granted team.

 ## Payment
-The Committee makes the payment to the GTU address specified in the initial application or to a FIAT-based bank account, subject to normal full KYC and proper due diligence.
+The Committee makes payment to the GTU address specified in the initial application or to a FIAT-based bank account, subject to standard full KYC and proper due diligence.
 Grant applications can be amended at any time, necessitating a reevaluation by the Committee.
 Up to 4 weeks after the acceptance of an application, funds will be wired.
-A fully compliant “receipt” will be asked in return.
+A fully compliant "receipt" will be asked in return.

 ## Licensing
-In order to successfully receive grant funding for your application, it is necessary for the project to have open-source code.
-We prefer Apache 2.0 but the GNU GPL v3 license is also acceptable.
+To successfully receive grant funding for your application, the project your codebase must be open-sourced under an applicable licence.
+We prefer Apache 2.0, but the GNU GPL v3 license is also acceptable.

 ## Documentation
 To ensure ease-of-use we require all projects to create comprehensive documentation that explains how their project works.